Breastfeeding and Nipple Soreness

-Engorgement: When your milk comes in, or if you wait too long between feedings, engorgement can occur.
+Engorgement can also prevent your baby from latching on correctly.
+Engorgement means your breasts are too full of milk for your baby to empty them easily.
+When your milk comes in, or if you wait too long between feedings, engorgement can occur.
 Your breasts will look shiny and feel hard and painful.
 Your areolas and nipples may be so swollen that your baby cannot latch on correctly.
 Express some milk before feeding to help your baby latch on.
 Feed your baby or express your milk often to help prevent engorgement, reduced milk supply, and breast infections.

 What conditions can lead to nipple soreness?

-Problems with your baby's tongue or neck: Your baby needs to open his mouth wide and stick out his tongue to breastfeed well.
+Medical conditions that affect your baby's tongue or neck: Your baby needs to open his mouth wide and stick out his tongue to breastfeed well.
 If he was born with a condition called tongue-tie, it is hard for him to stick out his tongue.
 He may take long pauses between sucks, choke, cry, or fall asleep while feeding.
 A condition called torticollis can prevent your baby from moving his head and neck away from one shoulder.
 This condition can also cause feeding problems.

 Skin conditions and infections: Your nipples may look red and feel itchy and sore if you have dermatitis or psoriasis.
 A fungal infection called thrush can spread to your breast from your baby's mouth.
 Thrush causes nipples to look red, shiny, and flaky.
 You may feel a burning or stabbing pain in your breasts.
 Blocked milk ducts and engorgement can lead to a breast infection called mastitis.
 Mastitis causes soreness, pain, and flu-like symptoms.

 How can nipple soreness affect breastfeeding?
 You may feel tense if it hurts to breastfeed.
 This tense feeling may prevent milk from traveling to your nipple (milk let-down).
 If your baby needs to suck harder to get milk, this can make your nipple pain worse.
-Do not wait to get help if your nipples are cracked, sore, and painful.
+Do not wait to get help if your nipples are cracked, sore, or painful.
 You may want to stop breastfeeding when you have sore nipples.
 Caregivers recommend breastfeeding for at least 6 months.

-How can I manage nipple soreness while breastfeeding?
+How can I manage nipple soreness?

-Relieve pain: Warm water compresses or expressed breast milk placed on your nipples may offer relief.
+Relieve pain.
+Warm water compresses or expressed breast milk placed on your nipples may offer relief.
 An over-the-counter pain reliever, such as ibuprofen, may also help you feel better.

-Ask about ointments: Ointments, such as lanolin, may help to prevent nipple dryness and scabbing.
+Ask about ointments.
+Ointments, such as lanolin, may help to prevent nipple dryness and scabbing.
 Ask your caregiver about ointments or dressings that can be used for damaged nipples.

-Try holding your baby in different positions during feedings: This may help to keep pressure off of sore areas.
+Try holding your baby in different positions during feedings.
+This may help to keep pressure off of sore areas.
 Caregivers can help you guide your baby to a correct latch.
 They can also show you ways to support and position your baby during breastfeeding.

-Offer your baby the nipple that is less sore first: Your baby's suction is usually harder when he first starts breastfeeding.
+Offer your baby the nipple that is less sore first.
+Your baby's suction is usually harder when he first starts breastfeeding.

-Use a breast pump: A breast pump can be used to express your milk until your nipples heal if it is too painful for you to breastfeed.
+Use a breast pump.
+A breast pump can be used to express your milk until your nipples heal if it is too painful for you to breastfeed.

 How can I prevent nipple soreness?

-Talk with a caregiver about your breast pump: A breast pump may cause nipple swelling and pain.
+Talk with a caregiver about your breast pump.
+A breast pump may cause nipple swelling and pain.
 Ask your caregiver how to use your breast pump properly.